sean-gugler/DeathmazeFairPlay/SPOILERS.md

 4. The snake is needed to reach the sword.
 5. The roaming dog will be encountered on the way to fetching the snake.

 If the dagger is used to defeat the dog, and the sword to defeat both the monster and its mother, then the sneaker would be superfluous.
 To make the sneaker mandatory, the sword must be prevented from being used against the monster.
-This is achieved with the following dependency chain:
+The designers achieved this with an additional, related dependency chain:

 1. Our everyman player is no match for the monster unless it is made vulnerable first.
 2. The item that makes it vulnerable vanishes when the snake is freed.